HarshTanwar1/Churn_Analysis/README.md

 ## 📚 What I Learned

-- The **CRISP-DM** workflow end-to-end — from framing a business question to interpreting model results
+- The **CRISP-DM** workflow end-to-end — from framing a business question to interpreting model results.
-- Cleaning and preparing a real-world, mixed-type dataset (type coercion, missing values, encoding)
+- Cleaning and preparing a real-world, mixed-type dataset (type coercion, missing values, encoding).
-- Translating statistics (variance, correlation, skewness) into **business insight**, not just numbers
+- Translating statistics (variance, correlation, skewness) into **business insight**, not just numbers.
-- Choosing the right visualization for categorical vs. numerical data
+- Choosing the right visualization for categorical vs. numerical data.
-- The strengths, weaknesses, and assumptions across **linear, distance-based, probabilistic, tree-based, and boosting** classifiers
+- The strengths, weaknesses, and assumptions across **linear, distance-based, probabilistic, tree-based, and boosting** classifiers.
-- **Hyperparameter tuning & cross-validation** with `GridSearchCV` and k-fold CV
+- **Hyperparameter tuning & cross-validation** with `GridSearchCV` and k-fold CV.
-- That **feature selection matters** — an exhaustive combination search can beat using every variable at once
+- That **feature selection matters** — an exhaustive combination search can beat using every variable at once.
-- Modelling churn as a stochastic process with **Markov chains**
+- Modelling churn as a stochastic process with **Markov chains**.

 <br>

 ## 🔭 Future Improvements

-- ⚖️ **Address class imbalance** — apply class weighting or resampling to improve recall on the minority (churn) class
+- ⚖️ **Address class imbalance** — apply class weighting or resampling to improve recall on the minority (churn) class.
-- 📐 **Use richer metrics** — precision, recall, F1, and ROC-AUC are more meaningful than accuracy for imbalanced data
+- 📐 **Use richer metrics** — precision, recall, F1, and ROC-AUC are more meaningful than accuracy for imbalanced data.
-- 🧱 **Modularize** — split data prep, EDA, and modelling into reusable `.py` files with a clear pipeline
+- 🧱 **Modularize** — split data prep, EDA, and modelling into reusable `.py` files with a clear pipeline.
-- 💾 **Persist trained models** with `joblib`/`pickle` instead of retraining each run
+- 💾 **Persist trained models** with `joblib`/`pickle` instead of retraining each run.

 <br>